johngerome/fezi/packages/tanstack-react/src/README.md

 ### `createTanStackAPI(router, path?)`

-Creates a TanStack Query API from a zimfetch router.
+Creates a TanStack Query API from a Fezi router.

-- `router`: The zimfetch router to enhance
+- `router`: The Fezi router to enhance
 - `path` (optional): Base path for query keys (default: `[]`)

 Returns a router with TanStack Query capabilities.